DuronioLab/realign_nanopore/README.md

 ## Quick Start:

+**Note:** I recommend interfacing with Longleaf using a program with a graphic file explorer, such as MobaXterm for Windows

 Clone the script into a new directory in your pine directory of Longleaf:

 (Substitute with your own information; example username: `jsmith1`, with example plasmid project name `new_plasmid`)